edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

 constellation terminate
 ```

 This will destroy your cluster and clean your workspace.
-The VM image you used will be kept, as well as `constellation-conf.yaml` to allow reusage.
+The VM image as well as `constellation-conf.yaml` will be kept to allow reusage.

 ## Troubleshooting